Our patients love us. You will too!

 A pre-payment of $150 is required from every patient who maintains membership in a non-participating insurance plan.
 We will “courtesy bill” all plans, meaning we will submit the claim on the patient’s behalf, and the insurance company may reimburse the patient depending on his or her contracted plan.

-A pre-payment deposit of $240 is required from every patient who presents to Western New York Immediate Care without valid health insurance coverage, or is on Medicaid, or who is otherwise a non-insured private pay patient.
+A pre-payment deposit is required from every patient who presents to Immediate Care without valid health insurance coverage, is on Medicaid, is otherwise a non-insured private pay patient, or maintains a high deductible insurance plan.

 Immediate Care providers and staff are trained to diagnose and treat most non-life threatening injuries and illnesses.
-Through our sister organization, Pulse Occupational Medicine, our experienced healthcare professionals also provide a full array of occupational and industrial medicine services.
+We also provide a full line of occupational health services.
+From pre-employment physicals to care and evaluation of job injuries, including Workers’ Compensation Case Management.

 If it hurts a little or a lot, we can help.
 Don’t take the chance of a more serious injury or infection, let our healthcare professionals diagnose and treat you in about an hour.
 Below are some of the injuries we treat.